In the 60’s, music videos were completely different to how

 cards containing lyrics or relating concepts.

+Thanks to his video for "Ashes To Ashes" (1980), David Bowie secured his first UK number one.
+The video was directed by David Mallet who as also worked on videos such as "I Want To Break Free" by Queen (1984).
+This shows the power of promo videos and it's effect on an audience.
 The rise of MTV brought music videos to mainstream.
 MTV started in 1981 and aired "Video Killed The Radio Star".
 This service made music videos accessible 24 hours a day making videos more popular.

 In 1992, MTV started listing directors making their role more important.
 This made directors introduce their own style and flair.
 This is when directors started coming more popular such as director Mark Romanek who directed the video "Scream" by Micheal Jackson which cost $7 million to create and owns the title of most expensive music video.